2016 Fort McMurray wildfire: Remote growth, control and extinguishment

 The wildfire continued to spread through remote forested areas in the following week, reaching oilsand work camps south of Fort MacKay, forcing the evacuation of 19 oil sites and camps with approximately 8,000 workers.
 One lodge with 665 units was destroyed.
 The fire continued to grow, from 285000 ha on May 16 to 504443 ha on May 21 and even spread across 741 ha in Saskatchewan.
 While the fire moved away from Fort McMurray, two explosions and poor air quality continued to prevent residents and rebuilding crews from returning to the town.
 By May 18, the fire had grown to 423000 ha and expanded into Saskatchewan.
 By mid-June, rain and cooler temperatures helped firefighters contain the fire, and on July 4, 2016, the fire was declared under control.
 The wildfire was still considered to be active over the following year, having smouldered in deeper layers of moss and dirt throughout the winter.

-On August 2, 2017, with no further or detection of hot spots by thermal surveys conducted over the summer, provincial officials declared the wildfire extinguished.
+On August 2, 2017, with no further detection of hot spots by thermal surveys conducted over the summer, provincial officials declared the wildfire extinguished.

 Response

 Aid response

 The Government of Alberta declared a provincial state of emergency for Fort McMurray on May 4, 2016, and issued a formal request for assistance from the Canadian Armed Forces.
 The government and the Department of National Defence signed a memorandum of understanding on May 4, detailing required assistance and use of helicopters for rescue operations.
 Shortly after, a CC-130 Hercules departed CFB Trenton and helicopters were dispatched to the affected area.
 Alberta also requested assistance from the Government of Ontario, and Ontario committed to sending 100 firefighters and 19 supervisory staff, coordinated through the Canadian Interagency Forest Fire Centre.
 Other provinces across the country offered support.
 On May 5, four CL-415 water bombers from Quebec's Service aérien gouvernemental (fr) took off from the province to aid in the firefighting effort.
 Approximately 300 Royal Canadian Mounted Police officers provided security in the wildfire area.

 South Africa sent 301 firefighters at the request of the Canadian Interagency Forest Fire Centre at the end of May.
-The firefighters were trained during the month of April at a boot camp, in order how to learn to use special hoses instead of the leather-padded wooden sticks known as "firebeaters" they typically use in their home country due to a lack of water.
+The firefighters were trained during the month of April at a boot camp, in order to learn how to use special hoses instead of the leather-padded wooden sticks known as "firebeaters" they typically use in their home country due to a lack of water.
 Less than a week after being deployed, the South Africans went on strike over a wage dispute and were demobilized.
 Alberta Premier Rachel Notley vowed to address the issue and ensure that the firefighters were paid a minimum of 11.20 per hour as required by the province's labour laws, rather than the 15 per day allowance specified in their contract with their South African employer.